James Murray (courtier): Sacked

 In September 1580, the English diplomat Robert Bowes recognised that although Murray and the four masters of the royal stable had the king's ear and were able to defeat plots against him, he was vulnerable to faction as a "depender of the House of Mar".
 Murray lost his position at the fall of the Gowrie Regime in August 1583.
 It seems that he favoured alliance with England and was said to have a pension paid by Queen Elizabeth.

+A paper for reform of the household made in May 1584 includes his appointment as Master of the Wardrobe for the whole year.
 In October 1584, the new Master of the Wardrobe, Patrick, Master of Gray, took charge of jewels that had been in Murray's keeping, including a piece with three diamonds and three rubies in a gold setting enamelled with white, red, and black.

 In December 1585, the Parliament of Scotland upheld Murray and his sister-in-law Agnes Cunningham, Lady Polmaise, in a dispute over the lands of Polmaise.
 John Cunningham of Drumquhassle, who had been executed as a rebel in February, had previously asserted a claim to her lands.

 In October 1589, he wrote a letter to his English allies, hoping they could use their diplomatic influence to reinstate him as Master of the Wardrobe instead of William Keith of Delny.
 Delny was sacked at this time, but his replacement was George Home, later Earl of Dunbar.

 Murray tried again in May 1590, hoping the English ambassador Edward Somerset, 4th Earl of Worcester would speak to James VI on his behalf.
 This attempt seemed to founder because James VI thought that the Earl of Worcester spoke up for Murray at the suggestion of some people he had met in Edinburgh, rather than by the wishes of Queen Elizabeth.
 The diplomat Robert Bowes hoped that the Scottish courtier Sir John Carmichael (and Murray's rival for a gift in 1580) might be able to explain the origin of the "motion" to King James.
 Murray, however, was not reinstated.

 Murray's employment at the Scottish court resurfaced in Bowes's letters, and in June 1593 he advised that Queen Elizabeth might recommend Murray to Scottish diplomat Robert Melville.